kumarranja/azure-ansible-openshift/playbooks/provisioning/openstack/README.md

 Also note that the flannel network will be provisioned on a separate isolated Neutron subnet defined from `osm_cluster_network_cidr` and having ports security disabled.
 Use the `openstack_private_data_network_name` variable to define the network name for the heat stack resource.
-Keep in mind that the external authoritative DNS server's acl must allow the given `osm_cluster_network_cidr` as well.
-For provisioned in-stack DNS servers, this is configred automatically.

 After the cluster deployment done, you should run an additional post installation step for flannel and docker iptables configuration: